mercifr1/drTGI/README.md

     A. Built the design matrix
        - Step1: generate the initial unbalanced design matrix: use  **Scenario_1_function**
        - Step2: Dose reduction : use **dose_reduction_function** on the unbalanced design matrix generated on Step1 to built the dose reduction event on the cohorts that are of interest.
 Store the dataset with the modifications.
        - Step3: Dose omission: use **dose_omission_function** on the unbalanced design matrix generated on Step1 to built the dose omission event on the cohorts that are of interest.
-Store the dataset with the modifications. **Note**: dose_omission is computed independent from teh dose_reduction
+Store the dataset with the modifications. **Note**: dose_omission is computed independent from the dose_reduction
        - Step4: Combine the dose_reduction dataset and dose_omission dataset
-       - Step5: Merge the dataset from Step4 with the dataset from initial unbalanced design matrix from Step1.( from Step1 matrix are selected only the cohorts which are apart from the dose modification: i.e cohort 1 and 2 respectively
+       - Step5: Merge the dataset from Step4 with the dataset from initial unbalanced design matrix from Step1.( from Step1 matrix  selecte only the cohorts which are  apart from the dose modification: i.e cohort 1 and 2 respectively

     B. Simulation